What are New Zealand’s EV Targets?

 31st December 2023 – The newly elected National-led government ended the scheme.

-Clean Car Standard Targets
+Clean Car Importer Standard Targets

-These were adjusted in 2024.
 Type A is for passenger cars, while Type B is for light commercial vehicles (utes and vans).
+Numbers are grams of COâ‚‚ per kilometre

 References